 All trainers and assessors are recognised industry experts, holding relevant experience and training qualifications.
 They include security industry specialists, former serving police officers, military personnel and emergency response and medical specialists.

 14 units must be completed (8 core units and 6 elective units)

 Please contact the RTO for any changes in Electives that you may wish to make to suit your training requirements.

-All learners undertaking training with CQMC must consider the following:
+All learners undertaking training with Core Security Training must consider the following:

 Before attending the course, review information about the course to ensure that it meets your needs.

 - Advise the RTO of any restrictions which may affect your ability to successfully undertake the training course.
 This may include any physical restrictors, language, literacy or numeracy issues.
 To mitigate this, we recommend that you contact the RTO as soon as practicable to arrange for a meeting to discuss a learning plan or training delivery adjustment. to ensure your successful completion of course requirements;

 - Provide all required information in the documents provided, including a Unique Student Identifier (USI).
 USIs can be obtained from www.usi.gov.au;

 - Attend training classes as outlined in the joining instruction for the course, and participate actively and enthusiastically in all training activities;

 - Behave in a courteous and respectful manner towards your trainer and other learners at all times;